- Compare Editions

-PA File Sight can detect and protect against ransomware attacks using a variety of methods.
+PA File Sight can detect and protect against ransomware attacks caused by infected client computers that encrypt server files.

 Some simple products create hidden folders with specific files that users should not touch.
 Anything that touches those files is considered a threat and alerted on.
 If the hackers that write the ransomware decide to not encrypt hidden files and folders, this detection method will fail.
 PA File Sight can support this simple method, but it also supports more robust detection methods.